 So I didn't dodge.
 Instead, I opened the [Bookmark] and inserted 'Kyrgios Roadgrim', which I had sufficiently gained understanding of, into the bookmark.

-[Exclusive skill, 'Personification Lv.???', is activated!]
+[Exclusive skill, Electrification Lv.???', is activated!]

 Kyrgios' exclusive technique, the perfect humanization that reached the realm of the realm, dyed my entire body in the aura of the white and blue.